 Grab your family, bundle up and head to Palmer Square in downtown Princeton for some fun on the ice under the twinkling lights.
 While you’re there, enjoy the historic college town’s fine or casual dining and lively arts scene.
 Best of all, because the rink is made from eco-friendly synthetic ice, you can enjoy making new memories in warmer temperatures until March 28, 2021.

 8. Experience the Wonder of Science, Jersey City

 Year round, kids and kids at heart can find something new to explore at Liberty Science Center, complete with endless exhibits and hands-on learning experiences.
 Catch a show at the biggest planetarium in the Western Hemisphere.
-Or explore an exhilarating exhibition, including Beyond Rubik’s Cube, Wild About Animals, Infinity Climber, Energy Quest, Eat and Be Eaten and Bees to Bots, to name a few.
+Or explore an exhilarating exhibition, including Wild About Animals, Infinity Climber, Energy Quest and Bees to Bots, to name a few.
 Back by popular demand: kids and grownups can kick off their shoes and try Sock Skating on a super-slippery rink made from a high-tech synthetic polymer surface.